 Is finasteride more effective than other treatments?

 Finasteride is the safest and most effective medication you can buy to treat hair loss.
-There are other treatments you can use along with finasteride such as minoxidil (active ingredient in Rogaine).
+There are other treatments you can use along with finasteride such as minoxidil (the active ingredient in Rogaine).
 Minoxidil is a topical solution you apply to your scalp once or twice a day, which has also been clinically proven to regrow hair.
 Minoxidil can be purchased over the counter without a prescription.

 The combined use of oral finasteride and minoxidil is the gold standard when it comes to treating hair loss.